npadley/Personal-Site/_posts/2016-04-21-sublime-text-plugin.md

 layout: post
 comments: true
 published: true
-title: Beyond Compare Sublime Text Plugin
+title: Beyond Compare Plugin for Sublime Text
 ---

 I recently started using [Beyond Compare](http://www.scootersoftware.com) on my Mac and have found it to be a really useful utility.
 The one thing I couldn't find, however, was any way of linking the program with Sublime Text.